m2paulc/betternews/README.md

 - [x] setup drizzle ORM with Bun
 - [x] setup an adapter for connecting to postgresql database

+## Setup App

+- [x] create a shared folder for components, utils, and types
+- [x] setup error handling in Hono app

+## Setup Authentication

+- [ ] setup Lucia for authentication

 To run: bun dev

 open http://localhost:3000